aisingapore/kapitan-spark/README.md

     helm install spark-bundle ../../../installer --namespace kapitanspark  --post-renderer ./kustomize.sh --values ./values.yaml --create-namespace --atomic --timeout=15m
     ```

-5. After successful installation, you should be able to access the Jupyter Lab, Spark History Server and Lighter UI based on your configuration of the Ingress section in `values.yaml`.
+5. After successful installation, you should be able to access the Jupyter Lab, Spark History Server, Lighter UI and Dashboard based on your configuration of the Ingress section in `values.yaml`.

 </details>